 For America features work by Frederic Edwin Church, Eastman Johnson, Thomas Eakins, Cecilia Beaux, Isabel Bishop, Charles White, Wayne Thiebaud, Louisa Matthíasdóttir, David Diao, Jaune Quick-to-See Smith, and Peter Saul, among others.
 Since the artworks span over 200 years of American history, visitors can witness an evolving United States of America within the included artists and subject matter.
 However, like the rest of America’s history, it is not always a story of inclusion or diversity.
 Until 1869, membership for the Academy was drawn exclusively from the New York City area, significantly limiting the scope of artistic representation in the collection for this time.
 And, it was not until 1927 that Henry Ossawa Tanner became the first African-American National Academician, and it took 40 more years until Hughie Lee Smith became the second.
 Rather than glossing over them, these realities are an integral part of the exhibition’s narrative.

+This exhibition is accompanied by a richly illustrated catalogue published by the American Federation of Arts which on sale in the Museum Store.
 For America: Paintings from the National Academy of Design is organized by the American Federation of Arts and the National Academy of Design.
+Support for the national tour is provided by the JFM Foundation, Monique Schoen Warshaw and Steph and Jody La Nasa.

 About the American Federation of Arts